Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors (Ba,K)(Cd,Mn)$_{2}$As$_{2}$

 Within this context, (Ba,K)(Cd,Mn)$_2$As$_2$ is a compelling CaAl$_2$Si$_2$-type platform in which K substitution introduces hole carriers and Mn substitution provides local moments, enabling systematic tuning of spin--charge coupling in a layered arsenide host.
-Earlier work established this compound family as a bulk DMS with sizable negative MR~\cite{ref16_yang2013jap}.
-Here we extend the compositional window to a broad Mn substitution range (0.05$\le$ $y$ $\le$0.5) and emphasize the high-$y$ regime where MR performance is maximized.
-By combining magnetization, Hall, and heat-capacity measurements, we strengthen the case for intrinsic magnetic ordering (including an anomalous Hall contribution and a specific-heat anomaly near $T_{\mathrm{C}}$), and we highlight magnetotransport performance in heavily Mn-doped compositions, which exhibit colossal negative MR approaching $-100\%$ at low temperature with near-saturation at relatively low magnetic fields.
-Together, these results position (Ba,K)(Cd,Mn)$_2$As$_2$ as a chemically tunable bulk DMS platform for low-temperature magnetoresistive functionalities and provide materials-level guidance for optimizing MR through composition and magnetic disorder.
+Earlier work established this compound family as a bulk DMS with sizable negative $MR$~\cite{ref16_yang2013jap}.
+Here we extend the compositional window to a broad Mn substitution range (0.05$\le$ $y$ $\le$0.5) and emphasize the high-$y$ regime where $MR$ performance is maximized.
+Compared with the earlier report on this system (Ref.~\cite{ref16_yang2013jap}), which covered $y \leq 0.2$ and reported $MR$ up to approximately $-70\%$, the present work reveals a regime of colossal negative $MR$ approaching $-100\%$ with low-field saturation at $\sim 0.35\,\mathrm{T}$, and provides additional thermodynamic and Hall-effect evidence supporting magnetic ordering not reported previously.
+By combining magnetization, Hall, and heat-capacity measurements, we strengthen the case for intrinsic magnetic ordering (including an anomalous Hall contribution and a specific-heat anomaly near $T_{\mathrm{C}}$), and we highlight magnetotransport performance in heavily Mn-doped compositions, which exhibit colossal negative $MR$ approaching $-100\%$ at low temperature with near-saturation at relatively low magnetic fields.
+Together, these results position (Ba,K)(Cd,Mn)$_2$As$_2$ as a chemically tunable bulk DMS platform for low-temperature magnetoresistive functionalities and provide materials-level guidance for optimizing $MR$ through composition and magnetic disorder.